vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

  * **Source Path**: The folder containing the files and folders to package.
 Defaults to working directory.
  * **Output Path**: The directory into which the generated package will be written.
 Defaults to working directory.
  * **NuGet** section: Additional details for the NuGet Package Metadata.
- * **Advanced Options** section: Additional files to include in the package, whether to overwrite any existing file of the same name, and other options.
+ * **Advanced Options** section: Additional files to include in the package, whether to overwrite any existing file of the same name, and additional [Octo.exe arguments](https://octopus.com/docs/octopus-rest-api/octo.exe-command-line/pack) to include.

 ## <a name="push-packages-to-octopus"></a>![Push Package Icon](img/octopus_push-01.png) Push Packages to Octopus